Want to dig deeper into Spain’s fascinating history and culture?

 -The Spanish Civil War, a very short introduction. by Helen Graham

 If you like history and really want to understand Spain, you should read at least something about the 1930’s, covering the Spanish Republic and the Civil War.
 Of the books above, Brenan’s book is a solid account of the time immediately before the War and the social-political currents at work then (some still present in modern Spain!)
 Thomas’ book has long been considered one of the most unbiased books on the Civil War, long but quite readable.
 Jackson is another of the gurus of Spanish history so this book is a good choice (for Medieval history his Makings of Medieval Spain is very good).
 Preston’s “Concise” book is a little dense, but he is considered one of the experts on this period.
 His “Doves” book takes four women in this period (two left, two right) and tells their stories.
 Spain in Our Hearts is one of the most readable books I’ve found on this period, lots of historical detail, but also personal observations from several US citizens (soldiers, journalists, other), British citizens, and other international people.
-The last book is, as the title states, an introduction but may be enough to get the basics of this complicated period: then if you want more, you can get something more detailes.
+The last book is, as the title states, an introduction but may be enough to get the basics of this complicated period: then if you want more, you can get something more detailed.

 Spain: Dictatorship to Democracy, by R. Carr and J.P.
 Fusi.